atulgupta7/atulgupta7/README.md

 - Stat cards use TRANSPARENT backgrounds (bg_color=00000000 / background=00000000) so they blend into the page on both light and dark GitHub themes — text_color=9F9F9F is the safe mid-gray that stays readable on either.
 - Tech-stack badges = STATIC shields.io badges from text — never stale, never rate-limited.
+- Stats card = OFFICIAL github-readme-stats.vercel.app.
+"Total Commits 82" = all-time commits across all repos
-- Stats / top-langs = OFFICIAL github-readme-stats.vercel.app (no font option — font is hardcoded; Inter/Poppins
-  would require self-hosting GRS or lowlighter/metrics).
+  (because include_all_commits=true); remove that flag to show current-year commits instead.
+No font option — font is hardcoded; Inter/Poppins would require self-hosting GRS or lowlighter/metrics.
+- "Most Used Languages" (top-langs) card was intentionally removed (repos report language=null, so it rendered empty).
 - Streak = streak-stats.demolab.com ; Activity graph = github-readme-activity-graph.vercel.app ;
   Banners = capsule-render.vercel.app.
 All are shared public services: GitHub rate-limits them, cards may briefly show "max retries", and they CANNOT count private-repo contributions.
 Self-host GRS with a PAT for fresh+private.